 After installing the software, make sure the OpenLM License Manager service appears as Started in the Windows services list.

 The OpenLM Broker needs to be installed on the same machine as the OpenLM App Manager, on a stable Windows machine, with decent network connection.
 Please refer to these documents for more information:

 Follow the OpenLM Broker’s installation wizard’s instructions to complete the installation, and make sure the OpenLM Broker service appears as Started in the Windows’ services list

 The OpenLM Agent can either be installed manually per workstation, or silently distributed by a script: OpenLM Agent Silent Installation.

-During installation, the user should choose to add the App Manager extension.
+During the installation, users should choose to add the App Manager extension.